vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/109_pippalI-bhaiShajyam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix.
-Employed in Kāuç. once (26.
+Employed in Kāuś. once (26.
 33) with vi.
 85, 127, and other hymns, and once (26.
 38) alone, in a remedial rite against various wounds.

 ## Translations